CharanNK/Java-Testing-Practices/README.md

 For built-in classes such as  `String`,  `Integer`  and so for ... no problem as these override both  `equals()`  and  `toString()`.
 So it is perfectly valid to assert  `List<String>`  or  `List<Integer>`  with  `assertEquals(Object,Object)`.
 - A `message` can be passed as last argument for most of the assert methods to provide more description on the method.
 - `assertThrows()` uses a lambda in place of executable.

+## @TestInstance annotation in Junit 5
+The _@TestInstance_ annotation lets us configure the lifecycle of JUnit 5 tests.
+**_@TestInstance_**  has two modes :

+ 1. _LifeCycle.PER_METHOD_ (the default).
+ 2. _LifeCycle.PER_CLASS_

+_LifeCycle.PER_CLASS_ enables us to ask JUnit to create only one instance of the test class and reuse it between tests.

+    @TestInstance(LifeCycle.PER_CLASS)
+    class TweetSerializerUnitTest {
+    private String largeContent;

+    @BeforeAll
+    void setUpFixture() { // read the file }

+    }

+As we can see, none of the variables or functions are static.
+We are allowed to use an  **instance method for _@BeforeAll_  when we use the _PER_CLASS_**  lifecycle.

+We should also note that the changes made to the state of the instance variables by one test will now be visible to the others.

 ## Test sizes